incountry/sdk-nodejs/README.md

 #### Encryption key/secret

 The `getSecrets` storage config option allows you to pass function which will be used to fetch an encryption key(s) or secret.
-This function should return either a string representing your secret or an object (we call it `SecretsData`) or a `Promise` which is resolved to that string or object:
+This function should return either a string representing your secret or an object (so-called `SecretsData`) or a `Promise` which is resolved to such string or object:

 ```typescript
 type SecretOrKey = {